Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 eventually driving them to a breaking point.
 This is represented by Limit Points.

-A Character gains 1 limit point by:
+A Character gains **1 Limit** by:

 -   Activating their Excellency

 -   Encountering the limit trigger they have detailed as part of the Great Curse.

--   Working against one of their Intimacies.
+-   Working against one of their Intimacies, whether by choice or by force.

 Limit Points represent how strained the Exalt is—how much wear and tear their psyche and soul is under.
 The character starts at 0, not being